-In many homes, the water heater is the most frequently replaced major appliance.
-Without proper maintenance, the life span can be as little as six years.
+In many homes, the water heater is the most frequently replaced major appliance so learn how to drain a water heater and extend its lifespan.
+Without proper maintenance, it lasts as little as six years.

-- If the heater is natural gas-fueled, turn water heater gas valve to the “off” position.
+- Power off.
+If the heater is natural gas-fueled, turn water heater gas valve to the “off” position.
 If it’s an electric water heater, turn off the power to the heater at the switch or circuit breaker.

 - Shut the cold water inlet valve on top of the heater.
 Open up a hot water tap in the house somewhere close to the water heater.